raspberrypilearning/nature-rover/en/step_4.md

 --- task ---

 On the rover sprite, change the `when this sprite clicked`{:class="block3events"} set of blocks, so that the `sample fruit`{:class="block3custom"} function is only called if the rover is touching the colour of your fruit.

+**Tip**: Your costume change from testing might mean that the fruit is not visible.
+Just click on the costumes tab for the **tree** sprite, and switch to the costume with the visible fruit.

 ![rover sprite](images/rover-sprite.png)
 ```blocks3